BryanMorfe/SciCalc/README.md

 * Expression validator is not yet coded.
 * Default functions are still unavailable.
 Must be enabled by correct parsing and evaluation.
 * User-defined functions are still unavailable.
+* Code needs to be properly documented.
+* Fully automated unit tests are to be written.

 ## Known Bugs
 * Adding a token with the keyboard may result in an incorrect expression being displayed.